rpham64/MercariApp/README.md

 - display `sold.png` as shown when `Item.status` equals to `sold_out`.
 - Even though this app is relatively simple, please write code in "production ready" level; that is, write in a way that you would normally do on production app.
 - Basic unit tests for bonus points
-- Please use a known architecture with justification for your choice included
+- Please use a known architecture with justification for your choice included, explained in README

 When you have questions, please don't hesitate to ask!